 The output signals of the protective device must be analyzed by downstream controllers in such a way that the dangerous state of the machine is ended safely.
-The signal is analyzed with a safety controller.
+Depending on the safety concept, the signal is analyzed by safety relays or a safety controller, for example.